Mixed electoral system

-A mixed electoral system or mixed-member electoral system combines methods of majoritarian and proportional representation (PR).
-The majoritarian component is usually first-past-the-post voting (FPTP/SMP), whereas the proportional component is most often based on party-list PR.
+A mixed electoral system is one that uses different electoral systems to elect different seats in a legislature.
+Most often, this involves a First Past the Post combined with a proportional component.
 The results of the combination may be mixed-member proportional (MMP), where the overall results of the elections are proportional, or mixed-member majoritarian, in which case the overall results are semi-proportional, retaining disproportionalities from the majoritarian component.
+Systems that use multiple types of combinations are sometimes called supermixed.

 Mixed-member systems also often combine local representation (most often single-member constituencies) with regional or national (multi-member constituencies) representation, having multiple tiers.
-This also means voters often elect different types of representatives who might have different types constituencies.
-Some representatives may be elected by personal elections where voters vote for candidates, and some by list elections where voter vote primarily for electoral lists of parties).
+This also means voters often elect different types of representatives who might have different types of constituencies.
+Some representatives may be elected by personal elections where voters vote for candidates, and some by list elections where voters vote for electoral lists of parties.